TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   ‘Once Upon a Time in Hollywood’ Named Best Picture at the Critics’ Choice Awards Read More
+    *   Next 3 Female-Driven Action Movies: 'Birds of Prey,' 'A Quiet Place Part II,' 'Black Widow' Read More
     *   The Week in Movie News: An Expanded Version of ‘The Thing,’ Seth Rogen Takes on Memes and More Read More
-    *   The Week in Movie Trailers: ‘Fast &.
-Furious 9’ the ‘Big Lebowski’ Spin-Off ‘The Jesus Rolls’ and More Read More
+    *   The Week in Movie Trailers: Steve Carell in Jon Stewart’s ‘Irresistible,’ Liam Neeson in ‘Ordinary Love’ and More Read More

     Explore Content
     *   Movie Reviews